Quasi-Cyclic Stern Proof of Knowledge: Introduction

 \section{Introduction}

-Post-quantum cryptography aims at providing cryptographic schemes that are secure against adversaries that may use classical or quantum computers.
-Code-based cryptography, which has been introduced in 1978 by McEliece \cite{McEliece78}, is one of the main alternative to classical cryptography.
+Since its introduction in 1978 by McEliece \cite{McEliece78}, code-based cryptography has been one of the main alternative to classical cryptography.
 This is illustrated by the ongoing NIST Post-Quantum Cryptography standardization process whose round~3 features three code-based Key Encapsulation Mechanisms (KEM) \cite{ClassicMcEliece, BIKE, HQC}.
-Aditional KEM \cite{LEDA,ROLLO,RQC} were also considered during the round~2 of the competition.
+Additional KEM \cite{LEDA,ROLLO,RQC} were also considered during the round~2 of the competition.
 Although there exists satisfactory code-based KEM, designing signatures from coding theory has historically been challenging.
 Two approaches have been used in the literature namely signatures from the hash-and-sign paradigm and signatures based on identification.
 In the first category, a construction was proposed in 2001 \cite{CFS01} although it is rather inefficient.
-The recent Wave construction \cite{wave19} follows the same paradigm and features small signature sizes.
-For signatures based on identification, the Schnorr-Lyubashevsky \cite{Schnorr, Lyubashevsky} approach have been successfully used in Durandal \cite{Durandal}.
-Hereafter, we focus on the Fiat-Shamir paradigm \cite{FS, DPJS96} which relies on zero-knowledge proofs of knowledge.
-In this approach, one transforms an interactive proof of knowledge into a digital signature using the so called Fiat-Shamir heuristic.
+The recent Wave construction \cite{wave19} provides an efficient solution following the same paradigm and features small signature sizes.
+In the second category, two constructions have been proposed in the past few years namely LESS~\cite{less} and Durandal~\cite{Durandal}.
+Hereafter, we focus on signatures constructed from the Fiat-Shamir paradigm \cite{FS, DPJS96, ExtendedFS} along with Zero-Knowledge Proofs of Knowledge (ZK PoK) for the Syndrome Decoding ($\SD$) problem.